Mala

 A mala is often made of seeds, wood, and/or gemstones.

 Each piece of material I use to make your mala will contain a unique spiritual significance.
 A specific intention and mantra is sealed into each knot as I tie it.
-These materials also resonate vibrations that offer many metaphysical benefits.
+These materials also resonate frequencies that hold many metaphysical and physical benefits.

 the significance behind the auspicious number, 108: